 Bostaden - create user

 You are covered by the Swedish state's insurance, FAS+, for the duration of your studies.
-Terms and conditons can be found here:
+Terms and conditions can be found here:

 The Swedish State's Insurance for Fee-Paying Students (with property cover)